 Durable vs non durable financial power of attorney

 A financial power of attorney comes in two types: durable and nondurable.
 A nondurable financial power of attorney could be used if you want someone to handle a financial decision when you’re not physically able, like if you are leaving the country, but need someone to sign some papers to complete a business transaction while you are away.
 If you get into an accident that leaves you in a coma, the power of attorney would end and the agent could no longer make decisions on your behalf.
 Some states allow for springing POA, which take effect only after you become incapacitated.

 A durable power of attorney on the other hand would allow your agent to make decisions for you even if you become incapacitated.
 A durable POA document is more common as part of an estate plan since it remains in effect even if you become sick or can no longer manage your own finances.
 Planning for these types of circumstances is an important facet of elder law.
 No matter which type of power of attorney you have, all POAs expire if you die.

 A financial power of attorney is a fairly straightforward document and there are few ways of getting one.
 Just like with other estate planning documents, you can find a template and fill it out yourself, use an online service, or call a lawyer.
 Some states also offer a free POA form that you can use.
 Using a lawyer would be the most expensive option, but can be worth it if you have complex needs.
-(You can get a power of attorney and will right for one price using Policygenius.)

 In order for the POA form to be considered a valid legal document, your state may require you to have it witnessed and notarized.
 Even if your state doesn’t require notarization, it can be a good idea since a notarized POA form is more likely to be accepted by a financial institution.
 You can also file your POA document directly with the financial institution you use or that your agent would use.
 Doing this can save your agent time later, since the institution may need to process the power of attorney form.